Your AI Agent Is Reading More Than You Think

 Quite a lot, it turns out.

-The third lever is context management during a session.
-Running /clear between unrelated tasks resets the context window entirely.
+This resets the context window entirely.
 If you notice the agent starting to drift or repeat mistakes, that's often a sign the context is cluttered — not that the agent is broken.
 A fresh session with a better prompt will almost always outperform a long session with accumulated noise.
-If you're mid-task and don't want to start over, /compact is a middle ground — it summarizes the conversation so far and replaces it with that summary, keeping enough context to continue without carrying the full weight of everything that came before.